quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 # Getting started

-This section will highlight a number common properties and generalities amonst the various calendars.
+This section will highlight a number common properties and generalities amongst the various calendars.
 Other, more specific properties will be discussed in their respective sections.

 ## Timestamp